 Finding quality readers of your work is one of the biggest hurdles for new writers.
 You need someone who is going to challenge you and your writing, who sees what you’re trying to do on the page, who is actually able to offer you strategies and advice that will work.
 You can find this in critique groups, both in person and online, and by attending workshops and classes.
 Some writers even decide to pursue degrees in writing, such as an MFA.

 Each avenue is valid if you are getting the feedback and help you need to become a better writer and make your work stronger.
 Not all avenues are created equally.
 A quality critique group may be free, but difficult to find.
 Classes, workshops, and memberships with professional groups such as the Society for Children’s Book Writers and Illustrators (SCBWI) are invaluable to new writers, but they do cost money.
 SCBWI is fairly affordable, and worth the money if you are just starting out.
 Pursuing an MFA will take time (two years, at least) and cost a lot of money, but in my personal experience, the education was superb and I emerged with an extensive network of writer friends and critique partners.
-You can find MFA programs that specialize in writing for children and young adults, but do your research!
+You can find MFA programs that specialize in writing for young readers and young adults, but do your research!
 Not all MFA programs are created equal.

 No matter which avenue you pursue, do not skip this step.
 Receiving and applying feedback to your book can be difficult, but is absolutely essential if you wish to publish.
 It doesn’t stop being scary, but it does become easier with time.